 Confusing subtleties about main mechanics:

 - There's an ability that lets you disappear a block and store it as ammo for you to place later.
-Sometimes, removing a block leads to a chain reaction that removes connected blocks, and sometimes it doesn't, and I still hadn't fully figured out the rule after hours playing with this mechanic.
+Sometimes, removing a block leads to a chain reaction that removes connected blocks (but without giving them to you as ammo), and sometimes it doesn't, and I still hadn't fully figured out the rule after hours playing with this mechanic.

 - When you place your stored blocks, if you make a hollow square out of them, it fills in the middle for free, giving you an unlimited source of ammo!
 I had no idea this behavior existed and feel I never would have discovered it without looking it up.